 The HHLA Supervisory Board must always be composed in such a way that its members have the necessary knowledge, skills and industry expertise to fulfil their responsibilities properly.
-In addition, Section 5.4.1 of the Code calls for concrete objectives to be defined regarding the Supervisory Board’s composition.
-Whilst considering the specifics of the enterprise, these should take into account the international activities of the company, potential conflicts of interest, the number of independent Supervisory Board members within the meaning of Section 5.4.2, an age limit to be specified and a regular limit of length of membership to be specified for the members of the Supervisory Board as well as diversity.
+In addition, the members as a whole must be familiar with the sector in which the company operates and at least one member of the Supervisory Board must have expertise in the fields of accounting or the auditing of financial statements.
+The same applies to the composition of the Audit Committee.
+In addition, Section 5.4.1 of the Code (in the version dated 5 May 2015) calls for specific objectives to be defined regarding the Supervisory Board’s composition.
+Whilst considering the specifics of the enterprise, these should take into account the international activities of the company, potential conflicts of interest, the number of independent Supervisory Board members within the meaning of Section 5.4.2 of the Code, an age limit to be specified and a regular limit of length of membership to be specified for the members of the Supervisory Board, as well as diversity.

-HHLA’s Supervisory Board adopted the corresponding targets at its meeting on 7 December 2012 and last updated the targets in a meeting on 9 December 2015 in line with the recommendations made in Section 5.4.1 of the Code.
+HHLA’s Supervisory Board updated the corresponding targets at its meeting on 9 December 2015.
 The following objectives have been defined for the composition of the Supervisory Board:

 - Diversity should be taken into account in the composition of the Supervisory Board.
-Diversity in the Supervisory Board is – inter alia – reflected by shareholder representatives with different career paths and fields of activity who can draw on a wide range of different experiences (such as industry experience).
-With regard to the appropriate inclusion of women on the Supervisory Board, the company continues to pursue the medium-term goal – beyond the legal requirements – of increasing the proportion of female shareholder representatives to at least 40 %.
+Diversity in the Supervisory Board is – inter alia – reflected by the different career paths and fields of activity of its members who can draw on a wide range of different experiences (such as industry experience).
+With regard to the appropriate inclusion of women on the Supervisory Board, the company continues to pursue the medium-term goal – beyond the statutory requirements – of increasing the proportion of female shareholder representatives to at least 40 %.

 - International orientation also plays a role when appointing members to the Supervisory Board.
 Due to HHLA’s business model, the company’s operations have a predominantly regional and local focus, which means that it is currently not of paramount importance that members have extensive relevant experience of managing international companies.
 However, some of the members of the company’s Supervisory Board are in possession of such experience.
-This will remain a target in the future.
+This will also be strived for the future.

 - Regulations on how to prevent and deal with potential conflicts of interest can be found under Section 7 (2) and (3) of the Supervisory Board’s rules of procedure.
 These stipulate that members of the Supervisory Board may not hold a seat on an executive body of any organisation in direct competition with the company, nor fulfil an advisory role for such organisations.
 Moreover, Supervisory Board members that are on the executive board of a listed company may not serve on the supervisory boards of more than three listed companies (including HHLA) or on supervisory board committees at third-party companies with similar duties.
-Each member of the Supervisory Board is obliged to disclose any conflicts of interest to the Supervisory Board as a whole, especially conflicts which may arise as a result of an advisory role or seat on an executive body involving customers, suppliers, creditors or other third parties.
-If a member of the Supervisory Board has significant conflicts of interest which are not merely temporary, this should result in the termination of his/her period of office.
-The Supervisory Board gives notification of any conflicts of interest which arise and how they are being handled in its report to the Annual General Meeting.
+Each member of the Supervisory Board is obliged to disclose any conflicts of interest to the Supervisory Board as a whole, especially conflicts that may arise as a result of an advisory role or seat on an executive body involving customers, suppliers, creditors or other third parties.
+If a member of the Supervisory Board has significant conflicts of interest that are not merely temporary, this should result in the termination of his/her period of office.
+The Supervisory Board notifies conflicts of interest that have arisen and on how these have been handled in its report to the Annual General Meeting.